How you import from and export to the Andean countries.

 It replicates wider elements of the EU-Andean agreement, such as provisions on political dialogue and other forms of co-operation, including on human rights.

-Import tariff rates on goods
+Tariff rates on goods

 You can use online tools trade with the UK and check how to export goods to check product-specific and country-specific information on tariffs and regulations that currently apply to UK trade in goods.
 These tools are regularly updated to reflect any changes.

-Import tariff rate quotas
+Tariff rate quotas

 Tariff rate quotas in the agreement have been tailored specifically to the UK.